betselotz/MTB-Illumina-WGS-Analysis/README.md

 ps aux | grep download_sra.sh
 ```

-# 🧬 FASTQ Pair Checking and Download Workflow for MTB WGS

-This guide demonstrates how to:

-1. Check that all your FASTQ files are correctly paired.
-2. Download *Mycobacterium tuberculosis* raw sequencing data using **SRA Explorer** or **SRA Toolkit / ENA**.
-3. Run the download scripts in the background for large datasets.

----

-## Initial Notes

-Before starting, make sure you have:

-- `sra-tools` installed (`prefetch`, `fasterq-dump`, `esearch`, `efetch`)
-- `pigz` for parallel compression (optional, but recommended for large files)
-- Enough disk space for raw and compressed FASTQ files
-- Access to your working directory for downloads

----

-## 1️⃣ Checking FASTQ Pairing
+##  Checking FASTQ
-###  FASTQ Visualization and Summary for ET3_S55
+###  FASTQ Visualization and Summary

-This repository contains scripts and commands to **explore and summarize paired-end FASTQ files** for sample `ET3_S55` in a bioinformatically meaningful way.
+This repository contains scripts and commands to **explore and summarize paired-end FASTQ files** for fastq sample and also individual single sample in a bioinformatically meaningful way.

 ---